List of X-Men film series characters: Ororo Munroe / Storm

-Marie D'Canto/Rogue
+Marie D'Canto / Rogue

-Marie D'Canto/Rogue (portrayed by Anna Paquin) is a mutant with the power to absorb other's lifeforce and powers through skin contact.
-She is at times a student of the Xavier Institute and a member of the X-Men.
+Marie D'Canto / Rogue (portrayed by Anna Paquin) is a mutant with the power to absorb others' lifeforce and powers through skin contact.
+She is, at times, a student at the Xavier Institute and a member of the X-Men.

 Rogue first appears in X-Men in her bedroom speaking to her boyfriend David.
 When the pair kiss, David falls into a coma, causing Rogue to run away from home.
 On her travels, she meets Wolverine at a bar and stows away in the back of his vehicle.
-He catches her and allows her to ride with him, but are both attacked by Sabretooth.
-The pair are rescued by Storm and Cyclops, and taken to the Xavier Institute.
+He catches her and allows her to ride with him, but they are both attacked by Sabretooth.
+They are later rescued by Storm and Cyclops and taken to the Xavier Institute.
 Rogue is enrolled as a student and quickly befriends Bobby Drake (Iceman).
-During the night at the school, Rogue checks on Logan who is having a nightmare and is stabbed by him in his sleep.
+During the night at the school, Rogue checks on Logan, who is having a nightmare, and is stabbed by him in his sleep.
 She uses her powers on Logan to absorb his healing powers, which many students witness.
 She is convinced to leave the institute by Mystique disguised as Bobby.
 She gets on a train where she is captured by the Brotherhood.
-She is taken to the Statue of Liberty where Magneto attempts to use her as a battery for his powers in his mutation-inducing machine.
-She is saved by the X-Men but is left with a white streak in her hair.
+She is taken to the Statue of Liberty, where Magneto attempts to use her as a battery for his powers in his mutation-inducing machine.
+The X-Men save her, but she is left with a white streak in her hair.
 She returns to the mansion after this.

 Paquin reprised her role in X2: X-Men United.
 Rogue has become an active member of the X-Men and entered into a relationship with Bobby, which is strained by their inability to touch.
 Rogue appears again in X-Men: The Last Stand, in which she takes the Mutant Cure after witnessing Bobby getting close with Kitty Pryde.

 Rogue appeared next in the alternate release of X-Men: Days of Future Past, titled The Rogue Cut.
-In the future, Rogue has been captured by the Sentinels and is being experimented on her for unique abilities.
+In the future, Rogue has been captured by the Sentinels and is being experimented on for her unique abilities.
 She is rescued by the Free Mutants and made to absorb Kitty's power to send Logan's consciousness back in time.
-In the Revised Timeline, Rogue remains at the mansion and continues to pursue a relationship with Bobby.
+In the revised timeline, Rogue is at the mansion and continues to pursue a relationship with Bobby.